OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 hidden: true
 ---

-We start the tutorial series with implementing the simulation model of a double pole cart.
+We start the *tutorial series for optimal control* with implementing the simulation model of a double pole cart.
 The idea of this tutorial series is to implement the code for the tutorials while writing the blog posts, so it is to be seen how far we will get.

 ### Basic model outline